 Our target customers are select small businesses engaged in low to medium hazard industries.
-The workers' compensation insurance industry classifies risks into seven hazard groups based on severity of claims, with businesses in the first, or lowest, hazard group having the most predictable and least costly claims and those in the seventh, or highest, hazard group having the least predictable and most costly claims.
-All references to hazard groups are to the seven hazard groups as defined by the NCCI.
-Our historical loss experience has been more favorable for lower hazard groups than for higher hazard groups.
-Further, we believe it is generally more costly to service and manage the risks associated with higher hazard groups, thereby comparatively reducing the profit margin derived from underwriting business in higher hazard groups.
+The workers' compensation insurance industry classifies risks into seven hazard groups based on severity of claims, with businesses in the first, or lowest, hazard group having the most predictable and least costly claims and those in the seventh, or highest, hazard groups as defined by the NCCI.
+Our historical loss experience has been more favorable for lower hazard groups that for higher hazard groups.
+Further, we believe it is generally more costly to service and manage the risks associated with higher hazard groups.
 By targeting lower hazard groups, we believe that we improve our ability to generate profitable underwriting results.
 In 2007, 83.3% of our base direct premiums written were generated by insureds in the four lowest industry defined hazard groups.
 This is consistent with our strategy to target insureds in low to medium hazard businesses.
 Insureds in the first and second lowest hazard groups include restaurants, stores and educational institutions.
-Insureds in the third and fourth lowest hazard groups include physician offices, dentist offices, clothing manufacturers, machine shops, automobile and automobile service or repair centers and drivers.
+Insureds in the third and fourth lowest hazard groups include physician offices, denist offices, clothing manufacturers, machine shops, automobile and automobile service or repair centers and drivers.
 Within each hazard group, our underwriters use their local market expertise and disciplined underwriting to select specific types of businesses and risks that allow us to generate attractive returns.
 We underwrite these businesses and risks on an individual basis, as opposed to following an occupational class-based underwriting approach.
 For example, while we insure many physician offices, our underwriting guidelines do not allow us to insure offices that we believe have a higher risk profile, such as psychiatrist offices and drug treatment centers.
 In addition, our underwriters are selective in markets where our knowledge and approach allows us to realize attractive returns.